 • Pilot architecture frameworks and regulatory alignment analyses

-• Individual and Family Aging Plans (IFAPs) design frameworks with structured domains
+• Individual and Family Aging Plans (IFAPs) design frameworks

 • Pilot Coordinator Handbooks with training modules